open-pioneer/trails-starter/docs/reference/Package.md

 #### `service.provides`

-Interfaces implemented by the service.
+Interfaces provided by the service.
 They can be configured as a single string (a single interface name), or an array of entries.
 Every array entry can specify a string (the interface name) or an object with advanced properties.